aaronSig/kong-plugin-development/README.md

 eval $(docker-machine env)
 ```

-Bring up the casandra and the kong container
+Bring up the Casandra and Kong containers
 ```
 docker-compose up
 ```

 Kong is not started right away (as during development an invalid plugin can bring it down and it's handy to see the logs + restart).